abiosoft/caddyserver.com/content/docs/hugo.md

 ### Examples

 If you don't already have an Hugo website, don't worry.
 This plugin will auto-generate it for you.
 But that's not everything.
-I recommend you to take a look at Hugo [documentation](http://gohugo.io/themes/overview/) to learn more about themes, content types, and so on.
+It is recommended that you take a look at Hugo [documentation](http://gohugo.io/themes/overview/) to learn more about themes, content types, and so on.

 A simple Caddyfile to use with Hugo static website generator: